york-blockchain/fundamentals-of-backend-and-blockchain-development/4-class/exercise/hello-world-fs.md

 - `message` - a string that stores the current message in the smart contract
 - `newMessage` - a string that stores the new message that will be written to the smart contract

-After the state variables, you'll see five un-implemented functions: `useEffect` ,`addSmartContractListener`, `addWalletListener` , `connectWalletPressed`, and `onUpdatePressed`.
+After the state variables, you'll see five un-implemented functions: `useEffect` ,`useEffect`, `addWalletListener` , `connectWalletPressed`, and `onUpdatePressed`.
 We'll explain what they do below:

 ```javascript
 // HelloWorld.js